Claim: Dollar disappears during motel transaction.

 Example: [Collected via the Internet, 2002]

 This meant that the 3 men each paid $9 for the room, which is a total of $27.
 Add to that the $2 the bellboy kept and the total is $29.
 Where is the other dollar?

 Send this to 5 people and the answer will appear on your screen.

-Just about any bit of Internet effluvia, it seems, can be given new life by dressing it up with the claim that sending it along will cause something to "appear on your screen."
-Just as forwarding the latest silly message to umpteen friends will not cause a cute video clip
+Origins: Just about any bit of Internet effluvia, it seems, can be given new life by dressing it up with the claim that sending it along will cause something to "appear on your screen."

 This particular item stumps a good many people because it contains a simple error which is often overlooked due to its deceptive wording.
-Tracking the money through the transactions reveals that no money has gone missing:
+Tracking the money through the transactions referenced in the text reveals that no money has gone missing:

 Any dollars still left unaccounted for may be sent to us for proper disposal.

 Last updated: 14 April 2014